“I have a tip that can take 5 strokes off anyone’s golf game. It’s called an eraser!”

 - Arnold Palmer

 Joking aside, even The King knows the quickest way to lower your golf score is by improving your putting.
-It’s no coincidence that some of the best golfers on the planet are also some of the best putters: Phil Mickelson, Rickie Fowler, Tyrrell Hatton and Matthew Fitzpatrick.
+It’s no coincidence that some of the best golfers in the business are also some of the best putters.
+Case in point: Phil Mickelson and Rickie Fowler.

 Take a hint from the pros: spending time on the practice green is the secret to playing better golf.
 Take a hint from 18Birdies: practice should be fun!
-Here are some of the best putting drills and putting games you can play at the course or in the comfort of your own home.
+Here are some of the best putting drills and putting games you can play at the course by yourself or with a friend.

 Around the World

-It took Phileas Fogg 80 days to get around the world, it’s going to take you 25 strokes.
-This fun, around the world putting game is one of the best ways to improve your short putting.
+This fun, around the world putting game, is one of the best ways to improve your short putting.
 Pick a hole on the putting green and create five stations around it, setting up golf balls in a row at two-, three-, four-, five- and six-feet away.
 The goal is to make as many putts as you can while going through your normal routine.
 To take this game one step further, create five stations at five different holes to avoid memorizing the break.

 7 Up is a fun putting game to play with a friend.
 Head to the practice green and pick two holes at any distance apart.
 With you at one hole and your friend at the other, the goal is to make seven putts before your opponent does.
 Two rules to follow: 1) try to putt at the same time and 2) you must win by two.
 Once you finish, find two new holes or swap sides and start a new game.
 Make it interesting and throw down a bet or two; the first round at the 19th hole sounds like a good wager to us.